• Skip to content

 Hardboiled Egg Collage WM

 Voila!!!
-This potato salad is so easy and a nice way to change things up.
+This Hawaiian Potato Salad is so easy and a nice way to change things up.
 I guarantee that no one is going to be expecting macaroni in their potato salad!

 more delicious Hawaiian recipes: